sassoftware/python-sasctl/doc/index.rst

 part of the project.

 1. Fork the repository
 #.
-Ensure you're environment has the necessary packages:
+Run all unit and integration tests and ensure they pass.
+This can be easily accomplished by running the following:

-  :command:`pip install -r test_requirements.txt`
+  :command:`tox`

-3. Run all unit and integration tests and ensure they pass.
-If any tests fail, you should investigate and correct the failure *before* making any changes.
+3. If any tests fail, you should investigate and correct the failure *before* making any changes.
 #.
 Make your code changes
 #.
 Include new tests that validate your changes
 #.
 Rerun all unit and integration tests and ensure they pass.